 Smooth herbal tea:

 Melissa officinalis and other deaf are recommended by many herbalists for herpes.
 Tea contains yzop, loup, dobromil, rosemary, sage, blackheads, quartz, other deaf and licorice to sweeten (not aniseed).
 It contains coffee, geraniin, licoric acid, glycyrrhizin, lysine, protonate acid, quercetin, rosmarinic acid, tannic acid, thymol, vitamin E and zinc.
 Italian researchers claim that licoric acid inactivates herpes virus (HSV1) in cell culture.
 PREPARATION: Fill a large pot with half of the boiling water, add the buttermilk to fill the container in three quarters, and add 2 parts of the broth, 2 parts of the blackhead and one of the other non-edible fragrant moths.
-Mix the liquorice root in the mixture to cool down.
+Mix the liquorice root in the mixture to cool.

 Cuts, scratches, ulcers: